RosaleeKnight/study-notes/cybersecurity-terminology.md

 Traffic: The amount of data sent and received by visitors to a website.

+Threat Assessment: A structured process used to identify and evaluate various risks or threats that an organization might be exposed to.

 Threat Actor (Blackhat): A hackers that violates computer security for personal gain or malice.

+Threat Hunter: Identifies advanced threats and then track and mitigates them before organizational IT systems are attacked.

+Threat Hunting: An active cyber defense activity where cybersecurity professionals actively search networks to detect and mitigate advanced threats that evade security solutions.

+Threat Intelligence: Intelligence proactively obtained and used to understand the threats that are targeting the organization.

 Trojan (Trojan Horse): Malicious software developed by hackers to disguise as legitimate software to gain access to target users' systems.